Avoid legal issues with compliant job descriptions

 The Equal Pay Act (EPA) is the primary law guaranteeing equal pay for equal work.
 When jobs are equivalent, a difference in pay must be due to a factor other than sex.
 Job descriptions are used to determine equivalence.

-A federal court recently ruled that using past salary history to determine the current salary level for new hires violates the Equal Pay Act plus many states and cities have enacted similar requirements.
-When setting pay, review what others in the same classification and other similar positions receive.
+A federal court recently ruled that using past salary history to determine the current salary level for new hires violates the Equal Pay Act, and many states and cities have enacted similar requirements.
+When setting pay, review what others in the same classification and similar positions receive.

 USERRA Compliance

-The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) is a law that prohibits discrimination against service members.
+The Uniformed Services Employment and Reemployment Rights Act of 1994 (USERRA) prohibits discrimination against service members.
 It also guarantees job return after service with additional time away for injured service members.

 Considering the legal issues discussed above, you can follow these steps to create a job description.

-It’s best to avoid including strong language about attendance policies in your job descriptions.
-Including statements such as “regular attendance is an essential function of this role” may cause compliance challenges.
+It’s best to avoid using strong language about attendance policies in your job descriptions.
+Statements such as “regular attendance is an essential function of this role” may cause compliance challenges.

 The FMLA, ADA, and many state workers’ comp systems excuse some absences under their coverage.
 The Equal Employment Opportunity Commission has also assumed that working from home can often substitute for regular attendance.
 As such, it’s best to leave attendance off your essential functions list, as it will generally not hold up if challenged.

-Some states and cities have salary transparency laws that require employers to disclose the expected salary range for the role in the job posting.
-Check your state and local laws to understand whether you should include compensation information in the job description when you post an open role.
-Some states with pay transparency laws require employers to disclose salary ranges when asked or during the interview stage, while others like California and New York require that the expected pay be listed in the job listing.
+Some states with pay transparency laws require employers to disclose salary ranges when asked or during interviews.
+In contrast, others, like California and New York, require that the expected pay be listed in the job listing.

 If you’re unsure where to start writing a job description, take advantage of the Department of Labor’s job description tool.
 You select an occupation or job title and enter your state, then it will guide you through a step-by-step process of creating a relevant job description.